 Did You Know?

 Wilkinson catalyst represents the name of chemist and Nobel laureate Sir Geoffrey Wilkinson.
-He first popularizes its use.
+He first popularized its use.

-The range of oxidation state of rhodium is +4 to -3.
+The oxidation state of rhodium is +4 to -3.
 In the Wilkinson catalyst, the oxidation state of the rhodium is +1.

 Wilkinson catalysts have the ability to reduce double bonds or alkenes.
 It is a red-brown colored solid.
 The Wilkinson catalyst is soluble in hydrocarbon solvents such as dichloromethane tetrahydrofuran and Benzene.
 This is a widely used compound in the halogenation of alkenes.